nicolo-felicioni/retiming/README.md

 <p align="center">
     <img width="50%" src="images/correlatormod.png" />
 </p>
-The clock period now is decreased by 7 exec.
+The clock period now is decreased by 7 esec.

 **Retiming** is the technique of inserting and deleting registers in such a way as to preserve function, and it can be used to produce faster circuits.